turingschool/backend-curriculum-site/module2/lessons/passing_data_with_sinatra.md

 ## WarmUp

-* Add the ability for a user to visit `/songs/1` and see the information for a Song with the id of 1
+* Today we're going to add the ability for a user to visit `/songs/1` and see the information for a Song with the id of 1

 ## Passing Data with Sinatra